Skip Navigation

 HCUP Facts and Figures highlights the rich potential of HCUP by providing targeted analysis of important trends organized around high-interest topics—hospital and discharge characteristics, diagnoses, procedures, costs and charges, and the uninsured.
 This report was designed to illustrate the range of information available from the HCUP NIS and its capacity to track the evolution of hospital use over time.

-Many of the statistics presented in this report are available online through HCUPnet (http://hcupnet.ahrq.gov/).
+Many of the statistics presented in this report are available online through HCUPnet (https://datatools.ahrq.gov/hcupnet).
 Graphical presentations, statistical tables, and bulleted notes highlight key facts and emerging trends for each topic.
 Downloadable tables, charts, and links to Definitions are available online by clicking on links throughout the report.
 In addition, a separate file containing downloadable tables and charts is available at http://www.hcup-us.ahrq.gov/reports.jsp.

-HCUP has been a leader in hospital data and products and continues to be on the forefront of health care research in the 21st century.
+HCUP has been a leader in hospital data and products and continues to be on the forefront of healthcare research in the 21st century.
 For more information, please visit the HCUP website at http://www.hcup-us.ahrq.gov.

 SECTION 1